andey-robins/lectures/ssd/README.md

 - Model challenges and attacks related to validation
 - Describe various approaches to input attacks and their attack surfaces

-Week 12, 04/03 - 04/07: Security Testing
+Week 12, 04/03 - 04/07: Web Security
+- Describe fundamental techniques in web security
+- Improve existing web security infrastructure
+- Develop session systems which enable secure web programs

+Week 13, 04/10 - 04/14: Security Testing
 - Describe and understand the need for software testing
 - Describe differences between traditional testing and security testing
 - Understand and develop tests to search for security concerns

-Week 13, 04/10 - 04/14: Web Security
-- Describe fundamental techniques in web security
-- Improve existing web security infrastructure
-- Develop session systems which enable secure web programs

-Week 14, 04/17 - 04/21: Code Analysis
+Week 14, 04/17 - 04/21: No Class
-- Compare and contrast the benefits and risks associated with static and dynamic code analysis
-- Describe situations in which code analysis can be integrated into developer workflows
-- Discuss situations where code analysis is limited
+- Time provided for completing the final projects

-Week 15, 04/24 - 04/28: Wrap Up
+Week 15, 04/24 - 04/28: No Class
-- Review course content
-- Review results of programming assignments
-- Begin presenting individual and group programming projects
+- Time provided for completing the final projects

 Week 16, 05/01 - 05/05: Project Presentations
 - Present the results of your work so far on the final programming project

-Week 17, 05/08 - 05/12: Final Due Dates
-- Final Project Due
-- Anticipated May 8 at 8:00 am